daterre/Cradle/README.md

 4. Use [hooks](#hooks) to script story interaction, or use the included [TwineTextPlayer](#twinetextplayer)

 ####Examples
-[Snoozing](http://daterre.com/projects/snoozing) is a small game created with UnityTwine.
-The entire source code is included here on GitHub and in the Unity asset store bundle.
+[Snoozing](http://daterre.com/projects/snoozing) is a short interactive story created with UnityTwine.
+The entire source code is included here on GitHub (in the Examples folder) and in the Unity asset store package.

 ####Contribute
 UnityTwine is in active development.
 It is currently being used for the development of the puzzle-adventure game [Clastic Morning](http://daterre.com/works/clastic/), as well as other smaller projects.
 Hopefully it will be useful to anyone looking to create narrative-based games in Unity.